muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 - **Detective Controls**
   **Identify and alert** on potential threats for further investigation.
   📌 *Example:* Intrusion Detection Systems (IDS).
-It can be for Network or can be for host.
+It can be for Network or can be for host

 - **Recovery Controls**
   **Respond to and remediate** incidents after they happen.